March 20, 2018

 First, visualize what the world might look like without color.
 While many of us go on in our lives in a world of color, the simple fact that different colors appear different to each one of us is an interesting and complex process.
 Science explains that the reason humans see colors is that there are cells in the retina in the back of the eye called photoreceptors.
 These photoreceptors, called rods and cones because of their shape, capture the light that goes into our eyes, and through a complex chain of chemical reactions, send our brain a signal that we are seeing is in color.
 The electromagnetic spectrum is a map of all the types of light that we can identify; it separates all the types of light by wavelength because that directly relates to how energetic the wave is.
 More energetic waves have shorter wavelengths while less energetic waves have longer wavelengths.
 Not all light is in the visible spectrum, which is the light you can see.
 There are many kinds of electromagnetic waves that you can’t see.

-Testing your color vision, therefore, is one way to keep up your eye health.
+Taking a color blind test, therefore, is one way to keep up your eye health.
 It is also important to know if you are color deficient because there are many careers and hobbies that you might not be able to participate in.
-Many professions–electricians, pilots and military, for example, require you to pass the color vision test.
+Many professions–electricians, pilots, and military, for example, require you to pass the color vision test.
 As eye doctors, we provide genetic counseling to those patients who are color deficient so they know what to look for if they have children.
 As eye doctors, our go-to tool to test color vision is the Ishihara color vision test, with many small color bubbles and a hidden number in the middle.

 There are many such tests available online these days, including EyeQue’s color blind test.
 It’s fun and easy, and a great way to monitor more about your eyes from the comfort of your own home.